aaronduce/FreedomOS-ADXDA/README.md

 - [xpirt](https://forum.xda-developers.com/member.php?u=5132229) - For img2sdat
 - [A.R.I.S.E.
 Sound Systems](https://forum.xda-developers.com/member.php?u=7433324) - For Sound Tweaks and Systems
 - [The Open GApps Project](https://opengapps.org) - For Google Apps
+- [Tolyan and other Google Camera Port Developers](https://forum.xda-developers.com/oneplus-3/how-to/modded-google-camera-hdr-60fps-video-t3658552) - For the Google Camera Port
+- [Pexels Artists and Photographers](https://www.pexels.com) - For some of the background images

 ## Join the team
 You can join our teams for testing (if you have one of our supported or planned to be supported devices).